 How Much Dry Dog Food Should I Feed My Basset Puppy?

-Many dry dog food brands have a recommended amount on the package but usually a little less than that is required.
+Many dry dog food brands have recommended requirements on the package but, in my experience, a little less than that is usually required.
 Being slightly leaner is better than slightly overweight for Basset puppies.

 There are ways you can check to see if your dog is overweight or underweight.
 Here’s a PDF chart that you can print out and check.